proofprotocol/FRAMEWORK/PROOF_ECONOMY_FRAMEWORK.md

 That infrastructure exists now.

 The Proof Economy™ is not a product category.
-It is the next layer of trust infrastructure for human civilization - built on cryptographic proof, governed by practitioners, and open by design.
+It is the next layer of trust infrastructure for human civilization - built on cryptographic proof, designed for practitioner governance, and open by design.

 ---